Ubadah ibn al-Samit

-'Ubadah ibn al-Samit (عُبَادَة بۡن ٱلصَّامِت ʿUbādah ibn aṣ-Ṣāmit) was a companion of Muhammad and a well-respected chieftain of the Ansar tribes confederation.
+'Ubadah ibn al-Samit (عُبَادَة بۡن ٱلصَّامِت ʿUbādah ibn aṣ-Ṣāmit) was a companion of Muhammad and a well-respected chieftain of the Ansar.
 He participated in almost every battle during Muhammad's era.
-His official title, according to Muslim scholarly tradition, was 'Ubadah bin Saamit al-Ansari al-Badri (عُبَادَة بۡن ٱلصَّامِت ٱلۡأَنْصَارِيّ ٱلۡبَدْرِيّ) for his actions at the Battle of Badr.
-He served under the first three Rashidun caliphs in the Muslim conquest against the Byzantines.
+His official title, according to Muslim scholarly tradition, was 'Ubadah ibn Saamit al-Ansari al-Badri (عُبَادَة بۡن ٱلصَّامِت ٱلۡأَنْصَارِيّ ٱلۡبَدْرِيّ) for his actions at the Battle of Badr.
+He served under the first three Rashidun caliphs in the Muslim campaigns against the Byzantine Empire.

 The conquest of Cyprus marked 'Ubadah as one of the Rashidun army's most successful military commanders.
-He participated in more than seven large scale military campaigns before ending his career as a Qadi in the Holy Land.
-In later years he assisted the then-governor and later Umayyad caliph Mu'awiya.
+He participated in more than seven large scale military campaigns before ending his career as a qadi in the Holy Land.
+In later years he assisted Mu'awiya ibn Abi Sufyan, the governor of Syria and future founder of the Umayyad Caliphate.

-'Ubadah served as the Qur'anic teacher of Suffah and the Mufti and judge of the Rashidun caliphate, along with matters of converting subdued populations and building Mosques, such as the Mosque of Amr ibn al-As in Egypt and the Bazaar Congregational mosque in Homs.
-Despite his low structural position, 'Ubadah's influence as a respected senior Sahabah who was trusted by Muhammad and caliph Umar could rule many of his compatriots, including those who outranked him structurally such as Mu'awiya, who served as Governor of Homs during 'Ubadah's tenure as judge.
+'Ubadah served as the Quranic teacher of the Suffah, as well as the mufti and judge of the Rashidun Caliphate, and was involved in the matters of converting subdued populations and building mosques, such as the Amr ibn al-As Mosque in Egypt and the Congregational mosque in Homs.
+Despite his low structural position, 'Ubadah's influence as a respected senior sahaba who was trusted by Muhammad and Caliph Umar could over-rule many of his compatriots, including those who outranked him structurally such as Mu'awiya, who served as Governor of Homs during 'Ubadah's tenure as judge.

-Islamic scholars regard 'Ubadah as an influential companion of Muhammad who passed down many Hadiths that became the basis of Fiqh ruling in various matters.
+Islamic scholars regard 'Ubadah as an influential companion of Muhammad who passed down many hadiths that became the basis of fiqh ruling in various matters.

 Early life

-'Ubadah was a descendant from Yemeni Arabs who settled in Yathrib and formed the Banu Aws and Khazraj tribes.
+'Ubadah was a descendant of Yemeni Arabs who settled in Yathrib and formed the Banu Aws and Khazraj tribes.
 He was born into the latter and became a prominent chief.
 His genealogical lineage was 'Ubadah ibn al-Samit Ibn Qais bin Asram bin Fahr bin Tha'labah ibn Ghanm ibn Auf ibn (Amr bin Auf) ibn Al Khazraj.
-Sometime before Muhammad's migration from Mecca, 'Ubadah and other Banu Aws and Khazraj tribe chieftains, such as Abdullah ibn Rawahah, ʿAbdullah ibn Haram, Sa'd ibn 'Ubadah, and Abu Talha al-Ansari, met Muhammad at Aqabah during their journey from Medina to perform Hajj in Mecca.
+Sometime before Muhammad's migration from Mecca, 'Ubadah and other Banu Aws and Khazraj tribe chieftains, such as Abd Allah ibn Rawahah, ʿAbdullah ibn Haram, Sa'd ibn 'Ubadah, and Abu Talha al-Ansari, met Muhammad at Aqabah during their journey from Medina to perform Hajj in Mecca.
 In historical literature, these clan leaders are said to have done Hajj to achieve enlightenment after they grew weary of tribal conflicts, particularly the civil war of Yathrib that Muslim historians call the Battle of Bu'ath.
 They listened to Muhammad's preaching and considered him to be the solution to unite their tribes.
 They immediately pledged their allegiance to him, marking this event as the first pledge of al-Aqabah.
 'Ubadah was around forty years old.
 Later he participated in the Second pledge at al-Aqabah, and narrated the event.